hungnm11/hungnm11/README.md

 	1. Browse the Price Table: View detailed product information in the price table.
 	2. Add Items to Cart: Click on the “Add to Cart” button to add items without needing to log in.
-	3. View and Manage Cart: Click on the cart icon to view the cart’s contents, update item quantities, or remove items.
+	3. View and Manage Cart: Click on the cart icon to view the cart’s contents and remove items.
 	4. Take the Node.js Quiz: Navigate to the quiz section to test your knowledge and learn more about Node.js.

 - 🌱 I’m currently learning Python